sf105/sttp-book/_chapters/specification-based-testing.md

 Here we would test the functioning of (a part of) the system.
 Non-functional testing includes testing for performance, usability and maintainability.
 We could measure the execution time of the system or perform tests with users to see if the system is easy to work with.
-Here we will focus on functional testing.
+This chapter focuses on functional testing.

 ## Partitions

 Usually programs are too complex to test with just one test.
-There are different cases in which we execute the program and its execution often depends on various factors.
+There are different cases in which the program is executed and its execution often depends on various factors.
 To find a good set of tests, often referred to as a test suite, we break up the testing of a program in some classes or partitions.

 Such a partition represents a case that should be tested.
-A case is a certain input of a method.
+A case is composed of a certain input of a method.
 Separate partitions should exercise the program in a different way.
 If two cases exercise the system in the same way they belong to the same partition.